Electrical stimulation for stroke recovery can help you improve movement in your affected muscles – even if you have severely limited movement.

 Botox is a useful treatment for post stroke spasticity.
 Botox helps relax your muscles temporarily by blocking the signals that are telling your muscles to tighten.

 Because it’s a temporary treatment, though, Botox works best when combined with rehab exercise to activate neuroplasticity and create real improvement.
 (Rehab exercise truly is the best remedy for movement after stroke!)

 Then, by adding electrical stimulation to the mix as a third layer of therapy, you’ll see the best results possible.

 Electrical Stimulation for Stroke Recovery

 Electrical stimulation can be very beneficial for stroke survivors because it helps activate neuroplasticity and bring movement into the affected muscles.

 Electrical stimulation for stroke recovery can help ease a wide variety of stroke side effects like paralysis, spasticity, and sensory issues.

-In order to see the best results, you should combine electrical stimulation therapy with repetitive rehab exercises.
+In order to see the best results, you should combine electrical stimulation therapy with massed practice of stroke physical therapy exercises.